thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os/README.md

 **Goal:** sleep tracker for the [pinetime smartwatch](https://pine64.com/product/pinetime-smartwatch-sealed/) by Pine64, on python, to run on [wasp-os](https://github.com/daniel-thompson/wasp-os).

 ## Note to reader:
-* I'm intend to start coding around January 2022
+* I plan to start coding around January 2022
 * I created this repository before even receiving my pine time and despite a very busy schedule to make sure no one else starts a similar project and end up duplicating efforts for nothing :)
 * If you're interested or have any kind of things to say about this, **please** open an issue and tell me all about it :)